Who can apply for the internship course?

 Your elective semester can be the 3rd, 4th or 5th semester in your programme.
 Please find out by checking the applicable syllabus for your particular programme (N.B.!
 Check the applicable version at the time when you were accepted to the programme).
 Make sure you meet the entry requirements before you apply for an internship.

-Download: Application form for the internship course, autumn semester 2014 (deadline May 30).
+Download: Application form for the internship course, spring semester 2015 (deadline December 1).

 The purpose of the internship